-- The Post-Discharge, Short-Term Follow-Up projects enrolled 1,758 persons from June 2015 through March 2019. - Two of the post-discharge projects (Butte and UCLA Glendale) have closed. - All of the post-discharge projects reduced the rate of 30-day readmission for any cause for at least one of the diagnoses targeted. - The four post-discharge projects that provided at least one home visit to all patients outperformed the project that initially relied primarily on telephone calls. - Community paramedics identified 305 patients who needed instruction on how to use their medications correctly. - The post-discharge projects potentially avoided \$1.3 million in costs by reducing hospital readmissions; most potential savings would have accrued to Medicare and Medi-Cal.
+- The Post-Discharge, Short-Term Follow-Up projects enrolled 1,801 persons from June 2015 through March 2020. - Two of the post-discharge projects (Butte and UCLA Glendale) have closed and one (San Bernardino) has suspended operations. - All of the post-discharge projects reduced the rate of 30-day readmission for any cause for at least one of the diagnoses targeted. - The four post-discharge projects that provided at least one home visit to all patients outperformed the project that initially relied primarily on telephone calls. - Community paramedics identified 316 patients who needed instruction on how to use their medications correctly. - The post-discharge projects potentially avoided \$1.4 million in costs by reducing hospital readmissions; most potential savings would have accrued to Medicare and Medi-Cal.

 The goal of the five Post-Discharge, Short-Term Follow-Up projects is to reduce hospital readmissions for people discharged from a hospital for treatment of a chronic condition.
 A major impetus for the post-discharge projects is the Medicare Hospital Readmissions Reduction Program, under which Medicare reduces payments to hospitals if they have rates of readmission that are deemed excessive.
-The projects aim to give patients the tools to manage their conditions more effectively, so that they can avoid readmission.
+The projects aim to give patients the tools to manage their conditions more effectively so that they can avoid readmission.
 In collaboration with its partner hospital, each project identified one or more chronic condition to address.
-Once a project enrolls a patient, a telephone call or home visit with a community paramedic is scheduled.
-During the call or visit, the community paramedic assesses the patient and reviews the patient's discharge instructions per the site's protocols.
+Once a project enrolls a patient, a home visit with a community paramedic is scheduled.
+During the visit, the community paramedic assesses the patient and reviews the patient's discharge instructions per the site's protocols.
 Some projects also provide home safety inspections during home visits.

 The post-discharge projects worked with their partner hospitals to determine which conditions to target.
-UCLA - Glendale and San Bernardino-Rialto enroll only people with heart failure.
-Butte enrolled people with heart failure or acute myocardial infarction (AMI), and Solano enrolls people with heart failure or chronic obstructive pulmonary disease.
-Alameda enrolls people with heart failure, acute myocardial infarction, chronic obstructive pulmonary disease, diabetes, pneumonia, or sepsis.
+UCLA-Glendale and San Bernardino-Rialto enrolled only people with heart failure.
+Butte enrolled people with heart failure or acute myocardial infarction (AMI), and Solano enrolls people with heart failure or chronic obstructive pulmonary disease (COPD).
+Alameda enrolls people with AMI, COPD, heart failure, diabetes, pneumonia or sepsis.